chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

 Deliver a (maximum) 5 pages report in PDF simply containing everything marked [**REPORT**] above.
-You do not need to add a narrative/explanation to your report, simply include each element marked [**REPORT**] with the number of the section of this document where it is requested.
-Obviously, remember to identify for each plot what it is and what is the graph from which it was obtained ("US Companies", "Karate Club", or "Les Misèrables").
+You do not need to add a narrative/explanation to your report, simply include each element with the number of the section of this document where it was requested.

+Obviously, remember to identify clearly for each plot what it is and what is the graph from which it was extracted (i.e., "US Companies", "Karate Club", or "Les Misèrables").